monodot/fuse-demos/fuse-spring-boot/fuse-spring-boot-pact-provider/README.md

 # Fuse with Pact contract testing

 Demo of integrating Pact contract testing for a Fuse 7 application.
+This uses the `pact-jvm-provider-spring` component.

-Includes a Camel RouteBuilder class which defines a REST service using the _servlet_ component.
+There is a Camel RouteBuilder class, which defines a REST service using the _servlet_ component.

 The test class, `CatalogueServiceContractTest`, uses the `SpringPactRunner`.
 It starts up the application context and fires up the web service on a random port.
 It uses Camel Mock endpoint to stub the call to the downstream system (which may be a database or object store) and return mock data, which will be populated in the response and satisfy the contract.